kwojcicki/kwojcicki.github.io/_posts/2019-07-29-OPENFAAS-WORKSHOP.md

 First install from [here](https://kubernetes.io/docs/tasks/tools/install-minikube/)

-On Mac/Linux (note if you are launching minikube in a Linux VM you will need to do nested virtualization I would recommend host vmware and nested vm to be virtualbox)
+On Mac/Linux (note if you are launching minikube in a Linux VM you will need to do nested virtualization I would recommend host vmware and the nested vm to be virtualbox)

 ``` bash
 export HTTP_PROXY=http://<proxy hostname:port>